-Summer language and culture youth camp is held each June for ages 5-17.
-Daily lessons on the Tunica language are taught using traditional songs, stories and activities that reinforced usage of Tunica words.
+The Summer language and culture youth camp is held each June for ages 5-17.
+Daily lessons on the Tunica language are taught using traditional songs, stories and activities that reinforce usage of Tunica words.
 Each day, students practice speaking and singing the Tunica language.
 Language is an integral part of all activities.
-Students also learn pan-tribal pow-wow songs and dances, as well as, dance regalia.
+Students also learn pan-tribal pow-wow songs and dances, as well as dance regalia.
 With a variety of fun and educational activities, children are kept active, entertained and learning about their heritage.

 Tunica Language Immersion Workshop

 LCRP staff and Dr. Judith Maxwell of the Tulane University coordinate an annual Tunica language immersion workshop in January.
 Using a proven teaching model developed by Dr. Maxwell, the four-day workshop concentrates on training that enables participants to learn, speak and understand the Tunica language.
 The workshop provides a valuable training opportunity for individuals who may serve as instructors and assistant instructors for summer language camps and ongoing language classes.
 New language learners from the Tunica-Biloxi community are encouraged to attend.

 Cultural & Educational Resources Center (CERC) Library

 LCRP formally open the CERC Library to the public on July 27, 2015.
 Hours of operation are Monday-Friday, 9 a.m. – 4 p.m.
 The library is non-circulating, requiring patrons to view collections in the library only.
-As a special library and information center, the collections compliment the Tunica-Biloxi Museum and provide opportunity for more in-depth study and research on Tunica-Biloxi and other southeast indigenous cultures.
-The library currently contains just over 1,400 titles.
+As a special library and information center, the collections complement the Tunica-Biloxi Museum and provide opportunity for more in-depth study and research on Tunica-Biloxi and other southeast indigenous cultures.
+The library currently contains over 1,700 titles.

 The CERC Library hosts ongoing programs featuring storytelling, music and demonstrations on local history and culture.
 As part of an early literacy initiative, LCRP has started a series of story time events based on standards from Every Child Ready to Read.